JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Can store petabytes (2^50 bytes).

-- Option for EFS Infrequent-Access One Zone &rarr;
+- Option for EFS Infrequent-Access One Zone &rarr; Price performance optimized on accessed data (saves up to 92% of file storage).